 Weather

-Iceland doesn’t get as cold in the winter as many people think.
-Lows are typically just below freezing (27 to 35 degrees Fahrenheit), while the high winds can cause it to feel much colder than in actuality.
-Northern Iceland and the higher altitudes see snow this month while other parts of the island are more likely to see rain, so it’s best to dress in layers and wear a good wind and waterproof jacket, hat, and have thermal layers on hand.
+Iceland doesn't get as cold in the winter as many people think.
+Lows are typically just below freezing, at about 27°F (-3°C) to 35°F (2°C), while the high winds can make it feel much colder than it actually is.
+Northern Iceland and the higher altitudes see snow this month, while other parts of the island are more likely to see rain, so it's best to dress in layers, wear a good wind and waterproof jacket, hat, and have thermal layers on hand.

-If you’re on a self-drive tour of the country, be sure to check road conditions before heading out as the weather can change quite suddenly.
+If you're on a self-drive tour of the country, be sure to check road conditions before heading out, as the weather can change quite suddenly.
 And always drive with caution.
-Roads may be slippery though they appear in good condition.
+Even though the roads appear in good condition, they may be slippery.

 January sees little daylight due to its northern latitude, though how much daylight depends on where in Iceland you plan to visit.
-Some areas see only two hours, while other towns don’t see any daylight as the sun hides behind the mountains.
-Reykjavík, however, sees about 4-6 hours with closer to 7 hours by the end of the month.
+Some areas see only two hours, while other towns don't see any daylight as the sun hides behind the mountains.
+Reykjavík, however, sees about 4-6 hours, with closer to seven hours by the end of the month.

 Crowds & Costs